dburdyga/trade-republic/README.md

 In the future we could add debounce options.

 There was also a challenge with store updates.
-If we update store on every websocket message it would force to rerender subscribed components.
+If we update store on every websocket message it would force to rerender subscribed components too often.
 So we have to throttle websocket messages in order to improve performance.
 ```